 What sets weapons and armor of the same type apart are their quality ratings.
 Different blacksmiths in different towns provide variable quality of gear, and the higher quality the gear, the better it performs.
 This quality degrades over time, especially in combat with armored opponents or opponents armed with acidic alchemical bombs.
 It's best to keep an eye on the quality of one's weapons to prevent them from wearing down too much.
-While games like Diablo can be argued to be a bit tedious when it comes to fixing weapons, the plentiful nature of weapons in Darklands, and the mundane nature of most equipment, makes this wear-down mechanic not as traumatic, as you are less likely to have a pet piece of gear that you hate to see spoiled.

 Players begin with the knowledge of a few saints.
-The saint screen shows you what a saint is known for, as well as what they're capable of granting, and their requirements for evocation.
+The saint screen shows players what a saint is known for, as well as what they're capable of granting, and their requirements for evocation.
 Over time, players can visit cathedrals and universities, where new saints can be researched and added to the list of saints known.
 This can take time but is well worth it.

 Saints are very useful, often helping heal the party, raise statistics, provide money or weapons, or transport them to other areas.
 Many of these acts do come with a cost, though, so it's wise to understand exactly what a saint will ask in return for a divine favor.
-The nature of prayer in Darklands is such that it's impossible to evoke a saint in combat, so it's best to prepare ahead of time if you expect to run across dangerous opponents.
+The nature of prayer in Darklands is such that it's impossible to evoke a saint in combat, so it's best to prepare ahead of time if players expect to run across dangerous opponents.

 In addition to purging corrupted hamlets, there are infrequent random encounters in cities and in the countryside, with robbers, wolves, and stranger things which try to rub the party out.
-You also may stumble upon caravans, pilgrims, and strange huts in the forest, among other things.
+Players also may stumble upon caravans, pilgrims, and strange huts in the forest, among other things.
 Raubritters, robber barons, also hold sway in a sphere of influence surrounding their towers; the infiltration and destruction of those terrors will definitely win over the local populace, making it much easier to get more complicated missions-- although taking out a robber baron and his minions is no cake walk.

 There is an over-arching plot having directly to do with the slow corruption of the land by fiendish forces, and the more time players takes to solve this problem, the more corrupted towns they'll run across.